-They have done a lot of research-based on billions of emails and cases, so their insights are an absolute must for building a successful schedule.
+They have done a lot of research-based on billions of emails and cases, so their insights are an absolute must for building a successful schedule for outside sales processes.
 According to their research, Tuesday emails get the highest open rate (from 19,9%).
 That makes Tuesday a good day for sending introduction emails for lead generation.
 However, you should be careful because lots of service vendors are aware of the productivity of Tuesdays.
 Your competitors send their emails on Tuesdays as well, so make sure your value proposition and subject lines are more compelling than anything your competitors can offer.

 A golden middle, Wednesday can bring you up to a 20,6% open rate.
 The HubSpot Report placed Wednesday third after Tuesday and Thursday in terms of the productivity of emails.
 Due to this, we can say that while Wednesday is not a go-to day for sending introduction emails, it’s a good day for reminding your subscribers about yourself and sending marketing materials.

 If you are looking for a killer combo, Tuesday and Thursday are your pals.
 Reported by HubSpot, MailChimp, and GetResponse, Thursday shows a higher open rate and click-through rate, making it the best day for follow-ups to the emails sent on Tuesday.

 Lots of marketers argue about the benefits of sending emails on Fridays.
 On the one hand, reaching out to your prospects at the end of the business week and giving them a weekend to think about your message sounds good — at least in theory.